BinYuOnCa/Coursera/README.md

 ## Coursera
-This folder holds the exercise, assignment, notes for my courses taken on coursera.org.
+This folder holds the exercises, assignments, notes and projects for my courses taken on coursera.org.

-##＃ IBM Data Science
+### IBM Data Science

+#### Machine Learning with Python

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMTY5NzcwNjldfQ==
+eyJoaXN0b3J5IjpbLTIxMTkzMTkwMDFdfQ==
 -->